qyurila/inventorysorter/README.md

 and tries to respect canExtract/isItemValid (it will avoid slots that are marked that way).

 - The 1.18.2 version now **works with Sophisticated Backpacks/Storages** and other mods that have **increased stack size**.
 (1.19.2 already worked with it)
-- Attempted to fix the issue with Curios slot etc., where the slots were cleared when triggering the sort. not sure if it would have any side effects, but it wouldn't erase anything the original doesn't, at least.
+- Made a failsafe to prevent items from being deleted in some cases, such as Curios slots etc.
+  - TODO: Make a PR for the original repo, after testing enough

 ## Thanks to